Dale Hollow Lake Things To Do

 Don't have a tent or RV of your own?
 Six new camping cabins with bunks and air conditioning are available for anyone looking for a camp experience.
 Save yours by making a reservation today!

 For your convenience, a dump station and central service buildings with showers and rest rooms are offered.
-A pool sits inside the campground.
-Closed for season from November 1 to March 31.
+A pool sits inside the campround and is normally open Memorial Day weekend through Labor Day weekend.

 December through February offers best eagle-sighting opportunities around the lake.